-Mr. GUDE: The Obama administration is just facing withering attacks from the right.
+GUDE: The Obama administration is just facing withering attacks from the right.
 It's quite reasonable that the Obama administration says, hey, wait a minute - yes, we've made some changes, but here are some areas where we're doing things in similar ways from the previous administration.

-Kate Martin, who directs the Center for National Security Studies, says that's the wrong focus.
+SHAPIRO: Kate Martin, who directs the Center for National Security Studies, says that's the wrong focus.
 She says when you emphasize similarities and differences, you fall into a political trap that misses whether a policy is fundamentally good or bad.

 SHAPIRO: Besides, says Martin, there's no such thing as the country's national security policy.
 There are thousands of specific policy decisions.

-Ms. MARTIN: You know, the world is very complex, and in order to deal with the world we have to understand the complexities of it.
+MARTIN: You know, the world is very complex, and in order to deal with the world we have to understand the complexities of it.

-Ari Shapiro, NPR News, Washington.
+SHAPIRO: Ari Shapiro, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.